|Rank||Name||Post-Nominals/Branch||Service No.||Dates of Command|

 WO Robert Stokes (ATC)

 WO Stokes joined the Squadron as a Civilian Instructor in XX after serving in the RAF Regiment as a gunner.
 He quickly applied for a uniformed position and was appointed as a Sergeant (ATC), one of the first of the new SNCO ranks recently introduced to the Air Cadets.
-He was further promoted to FS (ATC) and after a total of 8 years was promoted to Warrant Officer (ATC).
+He was further promoted to Flight Sergeant (ATC) and after a total of 8 years was promoted to Warrant Officer (ATC).

 After Flt Lt Bennett’s departure and now having no remaining officers, WO Stokes was appointed as OIC.
 During his time he booked onto a Squadron Commanders’ course and considered taking a commission.

 Unfortunately for the Squadron family duties alongside being a XXX Firefighter for the XXXX meant time for volunteering was no longer possible.
 WO Stokes left the Squadron on XX and went on to join the XXX RAF Reserves based at RAF Cosford.

 Flt Lt Bennett took command of 2030 Squadron in XXX joining from XXX Squadron where he was XX.